reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 {{% image alt="Spring Boot initialization online" src="images/posts/spring-boot-begginer-guide/spring-boot-initializr-online.png" %}}

 On this page, we provide the metadata about the application.
 After defining all necessary information, we can go and add our dependencies.

 By clicking on the button on the top right corner, we can see the dependency selection screen:

 {{% image alt="Spring Boot initialization online" src="images/posts/spring-boot-begginer-guide/spring-boot-initializr-online-2.png" %}}

-We will select several dependencies:
+We will choose these three dependencies:
 - [Spring Web](#the-spring-web-dependency)
 - [Spring Data JPA](#the-spring-data-jpa-dependency)
 - [H2 Database](#the-h2-database-dependency)

 After selecting desired dependencies, we can generate our project by clicking the "Generate" button on the lower-left corner of the screen.

-Clicking the button will download the zip file onto our machine, and we need to unpack the provided zip file and import it into IDE.
+Clicking the button will download the zip file onto our machine.
+After unpacking the zip and importing the project into IDE, we can start developing.

 #### The Spring Web Dependency
-The Spring Web dependency provides everything needed to build a Spring MVC application.
+The Spring Web dependency gives us everything we need to build a Spring MVC application.

-Spring MVC is how Spring implements the Model-View-Controller design pattern.
+Spring MVC is Springs implementation of the Model-View-Controller design pattern.
 A controller is the front part of the application that takes incoming requests and relays them to the right destination.
-Model is the object or collection that holds our data.
-View represents the pages that the browser renders.
+Model is the object or collection that holds our data, and view represents the pages that the browser renders.

-Let us look into the high-level architecture again and determine what does the Spring Web dependency provides:
+Let us look into the high-level architecture again and determine what does Spring Web provides:

 {{% image alt="Spring Boot High-level arch " src="images/posts/spring-boot-begginer-guide/SpringApplication-webLayer.png" %}}

 The Spring Web dependency provides core Spring features (Inversion of Control, Spring MVC, server container for local running, etc.).
 With the Spring Web dependency, we can create controller classes from the image above.

-One controller does several things:
+The controller does several things:
 - Accepts incoming HTTP requests
-- Validating and deserializing input
+- Validates and deserialize input
-- Sending the data to the business logic layer
+- Sends the data to the business logic layer
-- Deserializing output from the business logic layer
+- Deserializes output from the business logic layer
-- Handling exceptions and returning correct response to the user
+- Handles exceptions and returns a correct response to the user

-If we run the application, we will see that the process starts, and we can access the application on `http://localhost:8080`.
+If we run the application, we will see that we can access the application on `http://localhost:8080`.
 We won't see much, but the application will be up and running.

 #### The Spring Data JPA Dependency
-The Spring Data JPA dependency allows us to create the data access layer almost without effort.
-Spring Data JPA is not JPA implementation, it is just an abstraction to reduce codebase size.
+Building the data access layer can be cumbersome, and Spring Data JPA data gives us everything we need to start communicating with the database.

 JPA(Java Persistence API) is a set of concepts that helps us write code towards a database.
-JPA specifications require implementation like Hibernate ORM.
+Since JPA is just a set of specifications, it requires implementation like Hibernate ORM.

 Hibernate is an ORM (Object/Relational Mapping) solution.
 Hibernate takes care of mapping between Java classes and tables in the database.
+It allows us to edit data in tables without writing any SQL code.

 Let us look into the application diagram to see which parts do we get with Spring Data JPA:

 {{% image alt="Spring Boot High-level arch " src="images/posts/spring-boot-begginer-guide/SpringApplication-springData.png" %}}

-Building the data access layer can be cumbersome, and Spring Data JPA data gives us everything we need to start creating our first entity.

 With Spring Data JPA, we can use the `@Entity` annotation to create database entities.

 The database entity is the direct connection between the application and the table in the database.
-We can present constraints and relationships using annotations.
+Using annotations like `@ManyToMany`, `@Column`, etc., we can define relationships between tables and constraints on columns.

-Spring Data JPA provides the repository interfaces:
+Spring Data JPA also provides the repository interfaces:
 - `CrudRepository`
 - `PagingAndSortingRepository`
 - `JpaRepository`

 Repositories are interfaces that hide the logic required for accessing the database.
-Extending the interface gives us the ability to call methods towards the database.
+By extending the interface, we can run queries on the database without worrying about connection details.

 We will talk more about this when we start building the repository layer.
 {{% info title="Spring Data JPA Alternatives" %}}